Chinese: 龙胆泻肝汤

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Long Dan Xie Gan Tang is used by TCM practitioners to fight patterns like Damp-Heat in the Liver, Liver Fire Blazing or Liver Fire insulting the Lungs.
-From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as abnormal vaginal discharge, early menstruation or abnormal uterine bleeding for instance.
+In this case Long Dan Xie Gan Tang is used by TCM practitioners to fight patterns like Damp-Heat in the Liver, Stagnant Liver Qi turning into Fire or Liver Fire Blazing.
+From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as spontaneous flow of breast milk, abnormal vaginal discharge or early menstruation for instance.

 On this page, after a detailed description of each of the ten ingredients in Long Dan Xie Gan Tang, we review the patterns and conditions that Long Dan Xie Gan Tang helps treat.